FudaWiki/fudawiki-files/hanafuda/divination.md

 **Hanafuda Divination** is a form of cartomancy where a [hanafuda](/en/hanafuda) deck is used to read a person's fortune.

 There are endless variations in performing hanafuda divination, depending on the region, the method used, the guide in reading the hanafuda designs, and the intuition of the cartomancer themself.
+Sometimes, hanafuda divination is used in conjunction with divination using other types of cards, or even divination with crystals.

 Typically, each method has a table of their own interpretation of the meanings of the hanafuda designs, which usually considers the suits of the cards, but sometimes, the types of cards are also considered.